morlz/mineCampf/README.md

 2. Open `TLauncher.exe`
 3. In TLauncher config set `-Xms1G -Xmx8G` to **java** args.
 Where `8G` set your RAM size
 3. Install `Forge 1.11.2`
-4. Delete the old `/config` folder and if mods in root of the `/mods` then delete it as well
+4. Delete the old `.minecraft/config` folder and if mods in root of the `.minecraft/mods` then delete it as well
 4. Copy mods folder to `.minecraft` folder to get `C:/Users/[ your user name ]/AppData/Roaming/.minecraft/mods/1.11.2/[ .jar files ]`
 5. Run minecraft and play

 # Pack contains
-## client side
+## Client side
 These mods you can delete

 * LittleTiles v1.5.0-pre20 mc1.11.2.jar